 Mitch Daniels (34:03):

 You were critical of the governor of Florida for challenging the status of Disney, the Disney Corporation and Disney World.
-Is that a good example of government punishing dynamism in some way or was something else going on there?
+Is that a good example of the government punishing dynamism in some way, or was something else going on there?

 I think it was something even worse, actually.
-I considered the attempt by Governor Ron DeSantis to go after Disney's status in the state of Florida as an attack and assault on the rule of law in the state of Florida.
-And the reason for that is that there was on the books an ability for different entities to apply to the state and get what's known as a special business district status where they would have certain rights to use their land in certain ways.
-And there were like 1800 or 2000 of those in the state of Florida at the time, and Ron DeSantis went after the one Walt Disney World special business district that had come out against a law that he favored, a state law that he favored.
-They had, the company had spoken out against this law, and he was very open that his action to go after their status was retaliatory.
+I saw Governor Ron DeSantis’s attempt to go after Disney’s status in the state of Florida as an attack on the rule of law.
+The reason is that, under existing law, different entities could apply to the state for what’s known as special business district status, which gave them certain rights to use their land in specific ways.
+At the time, there were something like 1,800 or 2,000 of these districts in Florida.
+DeSantis went after just one of them, the Walt Disney World special business district, after the company spoke out against a state law he favored.
+And he was very open about the fact that his move to target their status was retaliatory.

 Mitch Daniels (35:52):

 Well put.
 You almost convinced me.
-We've talked about, as I don't think can be avoided these days, threats to freedom, the downsides, the risks, the overt opponents.
-I want to give you a chance as we wrap up to brighten my day a little bit.
-You'll be there.
-I won't, but you'll be there at mid-century to see America as it exists.
-Then do you believe it'll be more free than today or less?
-And what makes you think that?
+We've talked about, as I don't think can be avoided these days, the threats to freedom, the downsides, the risks, the overt opponents.
+I want to give you a chance, as we wrap up, to brighten my day a little bit.
+You'll be there, I won't, but you'll be there at mid-century to see America as it exists then.
+Do you believe it'll be more free than today or less so, and what makes you think that?

 Stephanie Slade (36:30):